UriShX/vpn-profile-switcher/README.md

 The reason for saving at least the last used profile is that from my experience, sometimes a recommended server is actually too busy to operate reliably.
 In that case, switching to the last known good profile provides a good alternative, giving the opportunity to request a different server once again. _This should probably be written in a script that'll replace NordVPN's keep-alive script_. \
 Only the currently used and the previous profiles are kept on the device. _An additional option for keeping more profiles on the device is planned, suggestions welcomed_.

-[//]: # TODO add a script for for creating the countries and groups locally
+#### About the database

-The [countries](https://github.com/UriShX/vpn-profile-switcher/blob/db/countries.tsv) in which NordVPN operates servers, and the [server groups](https://github.com/UriShX/vpn-profile-switcher/blob/db/server-groups.tsv) are retrieved from this repository, in the [db](https://github.com/UriShX/vpn-profile-switcher/tree/db) branch. \
+The [countries](https://github.com/UriShX/vpn-profile-switcher/blob/db/countries.tsv) in which NordVPN operates servers, and the [server groups](https://github.com/UriShX/vpn-profile-switcher/blob/db/server-groups.tsv) are used to check for viable combinations.
+These tables can either be retrieved from this repository, in the [db](https://github.com/UriShX/vpn-profile-switcher/tree/db) branch, or generated locally by the `get_groups_and_countries_to_tsv.sh` script.
+The default is currently set to getting the db files from GitHub. \
-The [group-countries.tsv](https://github.com/UriShX/vpn-profile-switcher/blob/db/group-countries.tsv) table displays the possible combinations. \
+The [group-countries.tsv](https://github.com/UriShX/vpn-profile-switcher/blob/db/group-countries.tsv) table displays the possible combinations, and can be generated locally as well. \

+##### About the database update
 The db branch is configured to be [updated every 15 minutes](https://github.com/UriShX/vpn-profile-switcher/blob/main/.github/workflows/main.yml) by a [Github action](https://github.com/UriShX/curl-then-jq-shell-action).
 In practice, the Github scheduling (for free repositories at least) runs the action at best once an hour.
 Not ideal, but until I figure out a better filtering system that doesn't require installing [JQ](https://stedolan.github.io/jq/) (~93 kB) on the router, scraping NordVPN's API on a remote machine seems like a better approach for the meantime.\
 **_Please notice: It appears that the API lists different servers at different times, so re-check if you couldn't get to the servers you wanted to connect to._**

+**Note: If you want to use the script with the locally generated database, you will need to change the `db_location` variable in the script to `local`.**

 #### About server groups and server group + country combinations